 The Amazon advertising landscape has evolved significantly in recent years.
 Here’s what’s different in 2025:

-- New Ad Formats: Video in search, sponsored brands video, and interactive ads
+- New Ad Formats: Video in search, sponsored brands video, interactive ads, and the new Sponsored Display Premiere format

-According to Marketplace Pulse, sellers now allocate an average of 15-20% of their revenue to Amazon advertising, up from 10-15% in previous years.
-Understanding these shifts is crucial for campaign success.
+According to Marketplace Pulse’s 2025 Q1 Report, sellers now allocate an average of 18-25% of their revenue to Amazon advertising, up from 15-20% in previous years.
+Understanding these shifts is crucial for campaign success in today’s algorithm-driven marketplace.

 PPC Fundamentals: The Building Blocks